-General Education Masters Programs may appeal to a broad range of students, from those who aspire to teach as well as current educators seeking advanced skill-sets or to maintain teaching credentials through an advanced degree.
+General Education Masters Programs in District of Columbia may appeal to a broad range of students, from those who aspire to teach as well as current educators seeking advanced skill-sets or to maintain teaching credentials through an advanced degree.
 If you seek the tools to fill a variety of potential roles within the broad field of education, masters in general education programs cultivate teaching skills, supervision and leadership abilities as well as prepare students for doctorate degrees in education.
-In some programs students have the ability to customize their academic courses to focus on their personal goals and interest; if this resonates with you, read on to determine which type of General Education Master’s Degree is right for you.

 General Education Masters Programs offer advanced degrees for teachers or administrators that may require 1 to 3 years of study, depending on whether you attend as a full-time or part-time student.
-While a master’s in education is not a requirement to earn teacher certification, in some states teachers must earn a master’s after a certain number of years of holding an initial certificate – this is the case with high school teachers, for instance. [i]Teachers also commonly earn advanced degrees in order to fulfill professional development requirements in order to renew their teaching certificates and develop their classroom teaching skills[ii].
+While a master’s in education is not a requirement to earn teacher certification, in some states teachers must earn a master’s after a certain number of years of holding an initial certificate – this is the case with high school teachers, for instance (bls.gov).
+Teachers also commonly earn advanced degrees in order to fulfill professional development requirements in order to renew their teaching certificates and develop their classroom teaching skills (bls.gov).

 DID YOU KNOW?
 Often, teachers are required to complete annual professional development classes to keep their license.
 Some states require teachers to complete a master’s degree after receiving their certification. (bls.gov)

 Some General Education Masters Programs may include a directed practicum, student teaching or supervised teaching period, and there may be an option to complete a thesis or not.
 Students who choose the thesis option typically do so in order to transfer into a doctoral program after earning their master's degree.
 The thesis offers you research experience and may give you insight into the type of educational research you would like to pursue while earning your PhD.

 Admission requirements for General Education Masters programs is likely to vary, both due to individual graduate schools and to the type of program you are interested in.
 Some programs provide a path to initial certification and may accept candidates who have an undergraduate degree in any academic subject.
 These programs may suit someone who is looking for a career switch.
 Programs that are not designed to provide a path to teacher certification may prefer students who are currently certified to teach and have some teaching experience.
-For master’s degrees in content areas (e.g. science, math, art), candidates may be required to have a bachelor’s degree in that academic field.
-Many general ed. master’s programs also set a minimum undergraduate GPA of 3.0 or above, and may also require minimum GRE scores.
-Other possible admissions requirements are letters of recommendation, personal essays or statements of purpose, and a professional teaching resume or portfolio.

 If you have glanced through the GradSchools.com directory, you may notice that there are quite a few different types of General Education Masters degrees.
 So how does one determine the ‘right’ one?